-This is a ~30-mile greenway that parallels the South Platte River from Denver's far southern reaches all the way to the Elaine T. Valente Open Space in northeastern Denver.
+This is an 30-mile greenway that parallels the South Platte River from Denver's far southern reaches all the way to the Elaine T. Valente Open Space in northeastern Denver.

 The north section sees less traffic than the south section, travels through historic Denver, and is grittier and has a more industrial feel than the south.
 Connects to Platte River Trail South, Cherry Creek Trail

-Start this route at Confluence Park.
-If you need a coffee or any gear pop into the REI Denver Flagship store.
+Start at Confluence Park.
 Head north on the trail and you'll encounter the hardest part of the run immediately navigating between Confluence and 20th St. The zig-zag down ramp is narrow and long-overdue to be replaced with something more human friendly.
 At the historic 19th Street bridge, exit left to cross over and under to the eastern side of the river.
 Trek north as far as you want to go, with an interesting and optional stop at the other confluence, this one between Clear Creek and the South Platte River.

 If you want a couple of interesting destinations, stop in at the Taxi Development (exit at 31st St, cross to the west bank and run north a couple of blocks) and have a coffee or lunch at Fuel Cafe; tour the Stockyards Complex (exit at Globeville Landing Park and run north on Arkins Ct); or drop into the Riverside Cemetery (exit at Franklin St, ride east and north on Race St and Brighton Blvd) for a tour of its historic burial grounds.